Ranganathaswamy Temple, Srirangam: Vaishnava scholarship

 The doctrine of Vishishtadvaita philosophy, Sri Bhashyam was written and later compiled by Ramanuja over a period of time in this temple town.
 During his stay in Srirangam, he is said to have written "Gadhya Thrayam", which is recited in the temple during the ninth day (Panguni Uttaram) of the festival of Adi brahmotsavam.
-The temple is a center for the Vishishtadvaita school where Sanskrit Vedas and Tamil works are preached and taught with great reverence.
+The temple is a centre for the Vishishtadvaita school where Sanskrit Vedas and Tamil works are preached and taught with great reverence.
 He attained divinity in Srirangam.
 The disciples of Ramanuja got his permission to install three metallic images, one each at Sriperumpudur, Melukote and the third, at Srirangam.
+After Ramanuja's death, his body was mummified with camphor paste and saffron and was enshrined in the present-day shrine in the temple.

-He is found seated in the Padmasana (yogic sitting posture), depicting the Gnyana-Mudrai (symbol of knowledge) with his right palm, which is also known as "Thaanaana Thirumeni"(Selfsame body)."Kovil Ozhugu" is a codification of all temple practices, religious and administrative, shaped and institutionalised by Sri Ramanuja after receiving the due rights from Sri Thiruvarangathamudanar.
-A stone inscription to this effect is installed in the Arya patal vasal (main gate before the first precinct).
+He is found seated in the Padmasana (yogic sitting posture), depicting the Jnana-Mudra (symbol of knowledge) with his right hand, his body is also known as "Thaanaana Thirumeni" (Selfsame body).
+It is often believed that Ramanuja's fingernails are still visible.
+"Kovil Ozhugu" is a codification of all temple practices, religious and administrative, shaped and institutionalised by Sri Ramanuja after receiving the due rights from Sri Thiruvarangathamudanar, the erstwhile temple custodian.
+A stone inscription to this effect is installed in the Arya Patal Vasal (main gate before the first precinct).

-Pancharanga Kshetrams (also called Pancharangams, meaning the "five Rangams or Ranganathas") is a group of five sacred Hindu temples, dedicated to Ranganatha, a form of the god Vishnu, on the banks of the Kaveri River.
-The five Pancharanga Kshetrams in the order of their successive locations, on the banks of the Kaveri River are: The Srirangapatnam called the Adi Ranga, the first temple on the banks of the Kaveri River from the upstream side; the Sri Ranganathaswamy Temple at Srirangam known as Adya Ranga (the last temple), Appalarangam or Koviladi at Tiruppernagar in Tamil Nadu, Parimala Ranganatha Perumal Temple or Mayuram at Indalur, Mayiladuthurai and Vatarangam at Sirkazhi.
+Pancharanga Kshetrams (also called Pancharangams, meaning the "five Rangams or Ranganathas") is a group of five sacred Hindu temples, dedicated to Ranganatha, a form of the god Vishnu, all on the banks of the Kaveri River.
+The five Pancharanga Kshetrams in the order of their successive locations, are: The Srirangapatna in Karnataka, (the first temple on the banks of the Kaveri River from the upstream side); The Srirangam temple, Koviladi temple at Tiruppernagar in Tamil Nadu, Parimala Ranganatha Perumal Temple at Indalur, Mayiladuthurai and Vatarangam temple at Sirkazhi.
 The Sarangapani temple at Kumbakonam is mentioned in place of Vatarangam in some references.
+Srirangam temple is also part of the Triranga pilgrimage circuit, with Srirangapatna (Adi/First Ranga) first, then Shivanasamudra (Madhya/Middle Ranga) and then Srirangam (Anthya/Last Ranga).
+Srirangam temple is also part of the 4 Swayam-vyakta kshetrams (4 places where Lord Vishnu self-manifested), along with Kanchipuram, Tirupati and Melukote.